Living in Chattanooga, Tennessee

 Small Southern Town Meets Modern Tech Hub

-Those two city personas are not mutually exclusive and Chattanooga is living proof why.
-With its reasonable-ish cost of living and southern staples like the annual Tennessee Whiskey Festival, Chattanooga might seem like many other small southern cities.
-But with more and more startups and tech companies moving in every month, this feels less like the Tennessee/Georgia border and more like Silicon Valley.
-Chattanooga was even the first city in the country to roll out a citywide gigabyte network for residents.
-You truly get the best of both worlds here.
+Those two city personas aren’t mutually exclusive, and Chattanooga proves it.
+With its relatively affordable cost of living and southern staples like the annual Tennessee Whiskey Festival, it might seem like just another small southern city.
+But with startups and tech companies moving in by the month, it’s starting to feel less like the Tennessee/Georgia border and more like a mini Silicon Valley.
+It was even the first city in the U.S. to roll out a citywide gigabit network.

 Escape the Madness